madhavd1/vscode-javadoc-tools/README.md

+# THIS PROJECT IS NO LONGER MAINTAINED

+I just don't have any time to maintain this at this point.
+I may eventually come back and start updating again but for the forseeable future, i'm not making any updates.

 # Javadoc Tools for Visual Studio Code

 This extension allows user to generate javadoc comments for all methods within a class.